-6.2 Committee Agenda -- Posting.
+6.2 Committee Agenda - Posting.

-At least forty-eight (48) hours before any standing committee meeting, a committee
+At least forty-eight (48) hours before any standing committee meeting, a committee agenda containing the number, title and a short explanation of each bill to be considered must placed on the bulletin boards provided for such agenda.
+The rule shall not apply to bills

-- agenda containing the number, title and a short explanation of the bill to be considered must be - 2 placed on the bulletin boards provided for such agenda.
-The rule shall not apply to bills - 3 previously passed by the senate and amended by the house.
-There shall be at least two (2) bulletin - 4 boards for such posting, at least one (1) of which shall be for the public's use and shall be under - 5 the control of and situated at the main entrance to the state library.
-There shall also be at least one - 6 (1) bulletin board for the exclusive use of the senators which shall be situated in a convenient - 7 location.
+- 1 previously passed by the senate and amended by the house.
+There shall be at least two (2) bulletin - 2 boards for such posting, at least one (1) of which shall be for the public's use and shall be under - 3 the control of and situated at the main entrance to the state library.
+There shall also be at least one - 4 (1) bulletin board for the exclusive use of the senators which shall be situated in a convenient - 5 location.

-- 8 6.3 Convening of Meeting. - 9 The chair of the committee or, in the chair's absence, the vice chair, shall call all regular sessions of the committee, set agenda and proceed with the order of business. - 11 6.4 Public Participation. - 12 6.4-1 Open Meetings. - Every standing committee meeting, except executive sessions, shall be open to the public - during the consideration of all matters coming before it.
-At such open meetings, persons other - than members of the committee may testify at the discretion of the committee chair. - 16 6.4-2 Executive Sessions. - Any standing committee may be called into executive session by the chair or upon motion of one of the committee members if the matter under consideration is deemed by the chair to comply with those provisions of the "Open Meetings" law (chapter 42-46) which provides for closed meetings; provided, however, when the chair of any standing committee calls the committee into executive session, the majority of those members present in the executive session may vote not to meet in executive session after having heard the reasons for such executive session but no other votes shall be permitted in executive sessions.
-The chair of the committee which may be called into executive session shall provide a general description to the public of the - 26 6.4-3 Public Hearings.

-reason for calling such committee into executive session.
+6.3 Convening of Meeting.

+The chair of the committee or, in the chair's absence, the vice chair, shall call all regular sessions of the committee, set agenda and proceed with the order of business.

+6.4 Public Participation.

+6.4-1 Open Meetings.

+Every standing committee meeting, except executive sessions, shall be open to the public during the consideration of all matters coming before it.
+At such open meetings, persons other than members of the committee may testify at the discretion of the committee chair.

+6.4-2 Executive Sessions.

+Any standing committee may be called into executive session by the chair or upon motion of one of the committee members if the matter under consideration is deemed by the chair to comply with those provisions of the "Open Meetings" law (chapter 42-46) which provides for closed meetings; provided, however, when the chair of any standing committee calls the committee into executive session, the majority of those members present in the executive session may vote not to meet in executive session after having heard the reasons for such executive session but no other votes shall be permitted in executive sessions.
+The chair of the committee which may be called into executive session shall provide a general description to the public of the reason for calling such committee into executive session.